View Categories

 [For standard web: If you have trouble logging in to your course, contact ITServiceDesk@tru.ca or call 1-888-852-8533.
 Please also let me know.
 Once you have signed in to the course, check out the Quick Links to TRU Library, MyTRU portal, and the IT Service Desk.]

-Please read the Course Guide carefully for expectations and important course information, and then start on the Module 1 activities.
+Please read the Course Guide carefully for expectations and important course information, and then start on Module 1.
 I look forward to a successful and rich learning experience, and I hope to hear from you in the next few days.

 Best wishes,